vnen/godot-tiled-importer/README.md

 * Both `.tsx` (XML) and `.json` formats for tilesets.
 * Support for Base64 encoded map.
 * Support for layer compression, both `zlib` and `gzip` are supported.
-* Orthogonal, isometric, and staggered (odd-indexed only) maps.
+* Orthogonal, isometric, staggered, and hexagonal maps.
 * Import visibility and opacity from layers.
 * Import collision/occluder/navigation shapes (based on Tiled object type).
 * Support for one-way collision shapes.